Shippable/docs/sources/platform/tutorial/workflow/crud-syncrepo.md

 # Adding/Updating an Assembly Line

-The `syncRepo` resource is the heart of Shippable DevOps Assembly Lines since this resource is a pointer to the source control repository (called Sync repository) containing the files that define your DevOps Assembly Lines, namely, [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml), [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml) and [shippable.triggers.yml](/platform/tutorial/workflow/shippable-triggers-yml).
+The `syncRepo` resource is the heart of Shippable DevOps Assembly Lines since this resource is a pointer to the source control repository (called sync repository) containing the files that define your DevOps Assembly Lines, namely, [shippable.yml](/platform/tutorial/workflow/shippable-yml) files.

-When you add a [syncRepo](/platform/workflow/resource/syncrepo), Shippable creates a resource and an [rSync](/platform/workflow/job/rsync/) Job automatically.
+When you add a [syncRepo](/platform/workflow/resource/syncrepo), Shippable creates a resource and an [rSync](/platform/workflow/job/rsync/) job automatically.
 We also add a webhook to your source control system for the repo so that we can trigger synchronization if you change the definitions of your Assembly Lines.

-The name of the `syncRepo` is the name of the repository appended to name of the branch with an `_`. `rSync` Job is `syncRepo`'s name + `_rSync`
+The name of the `syncRepo` is the name of the repository with the name of the branch appended with an `_`.
+The `rSync` job name is the `syncRepo`'s name + `_rSync`

-**Note** You should not add the same repository/branch as a sync repo more than once as it can lead to unexpected behaviors.
+**Note** You should not add the same repository/branch as a sync repo more than once.

 ## Adding a syncRepo